South Notts ICP have shared our blog on the important work that Dieticians are doing to support the ageing population in Nottinghamshire

 “I join clinicians with their weekly care home rounds and I conduct assessments and reviews of residents.
 I have produced a Nutrition and Hydration Care Home Pack which has been sent to all Nottingham West care homes and includes advice, recipes and guidance, supporting them to manage malnutrition successfully.

-“I’ve reached out to local speech and learning therapists and community dietitians to explain how I work and share the guidance I’m producing for them to sign off.
+“I’ve reached out to local speech and language therapists and community dietitians to explain how I work and share the guidance I’m producing for them to sign off.
 Speech and language therapists will work with people who have difficulty swallowing; they advise on which consistency of diet and fluids is safe for a resident.
 I can then offer further support within these recommendations.”

 Emily recently adapted training designed for other healthcare professionals and delivered this to people living with dementia and their carers via Zoom.
 An appropriate diet helps keep people stronger and independent which enables them to live at home for longer and reduces their health needs with their GP or local hospital.
 She says: “Many carers haven’t cared for someone before; they’re looking after their loved ones with little or no experience or professional training.
 There is a lot to take in for them and very often, diet and nutrition continues as it always has and reflects what the rest of the household consumes.